Didn’t use your ground turkey as soon as you planned and want to know how long it will last in the fridge? We’re here to help!

 Overall, ground turkey is not the most shelf-stable meat.
 Generally, it will only last until the expiration date, or about 1 or 2 days past it.
 This doesn’t mean you can’t buy a bunch of ground turkey though!

 When you buy ground turkey in bulk do so with the plan of freezing it once you get home.
-Ensure you have airtight containers ready to go and put it in the fridge within a day of buying it.
+Ensure you have airtight containers ready to go and put it in the freezer within a day of buying it.
 Just like that, you’ll have a supply of ground turkey to last you a few months!